romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 );
 ```

-Nested JSON operations can be used in place of json column name:
+Nested JSON operations can be used in place of JSON column name:
 ```ts
 Table.jsonPathQuery(
   columnTypes.text(),